manavsehgal/reactspeedcoding/manuscript/c00-introduction.md

 **Recharts (Assess).** Integrates D3 charts and React.
 We will implement samples using Recharts and possibly other cool charting and visualization libraries.

-**Browsersync (Trial).** We are implementing Hot Reloading with Webpack.
-We may consider adding Browsersync support.
+**Browsersync (Trial).** Browsersync is a great time-saver for multi-devices testing of mobile-web hybrid apps.
+React Speed Coding implements Browsersync + Webpack + Hot Reloading.
+So if you make any changes in your JSX, these should update on all devices on saving the changes.
+While maintaining your current UI state.
+Isn't this awesome!

 **GitUp (Trial).** Graphical tool complementing Git workflow.
-We are evaluating this tool is it helps our developer workflow.
+We are find this tool useful for going back in time and revising commit logs for instance.

 **Webpack (Trial).** We are implementing your React developer workflow using Webpack.
 Two chapters are dedicated to get you started with Webpack and production optimize the workflow.